masc-ucsc/docs/docs/pyrope/10-internals.md

 The previous definition of compatibility could allow the Pyrope compiler to randomly replace all the unknowns by `0` or `1` when doing internal compiler passes.
-It could even replace all the unknowns by `0` all the time, or even pick the representation that generates the most efficient code.
+It could even replace all the unknowns with `0` all the time, or even pick the representation that generates the most efficient code.